Bilateral ties between Singapore and China are long-standing and broad-based: DPM Teo

 As for the Suzhou Industrial Park, a Letter of Intent was signed to promote Singapore-China cooperation in the biomedical industry.

-For the Chongqing Connectivity Initiative, an MOU was signed to allow IE Singapore to collaborate with the Chongqing government to facilitate two new projects to improve the municipality’s transport links to the rest of China and beyond.
+For the Chongqing Connectivity Initiative, a memorandum of understanding was signed to allow IE Singapore to collaborate with the Chongqing government to facilitate two new projects to improve the municipality’s transport links to the rest of China and beyond.

 "The good efforts must not only stay in Chongqing," said Minister in the Prime Minister's Office Chan Chun Sing.